jexia/docs/docs/cli/README.md

 #  CLI

-This is the official Jexia CLI for interacting with [Jexia's][jexia] platform.
+This is the official Jexia CLI for interacting with [Jexia's](https://jexia.com) platform.

 ## Compatibility